Are you looking for a good job and a career? Not sure how to put a plan in place? Do you dream about better opportunities for you and your family?

 MidTown Cleveland, MetroWest Community Development Organization and Burten, Bell, Carr Development, Inc. (BBC) are partnering to spread awareness of a new, easy way to get connected to job training opportunities.

 How It Works

 Call 216-399-3550 to reach your dreams and goals.
-Find the right resources at the right time to get where you want to be, and:
+Find the right employment resources at the right time to get where you want to be (in English and Spanish):

 - explore a new career

 - Special supports and connections if you have a criminal background

 - Free neighborhood resources that support your goals